 Needless to say, you will notice bigger damages like cracks or tree that has fallen on your roof.

 Get in touch with your insurance company if you have one

-Reroofing or repairing the old one can be very expensive so, if the damage is big and your insurance covers roof, then call the company right away and let them know what you have observed during your assessment.
+Roof replacement or repairs can be very expensive, so if the damage is big and your insurance covers roof, then call the company right away and let them know what you have observed during your assessment.

 On the other hand, if the problems you have noticed are small and don’t take much time to be fixed, you can directly contact a roof contractor.
 Don’t try to make permanent fixes on your own because:

 A. You can never be sure what the actual problem was;

 B. That might make the situation worse and during the next storm, replacement will be inevitable.